Human rights in Gabon: Healthcare

 Gabon also has a high level of child mortality rate due to malnutrition under the age of 5 of 17%.
 The Gabonese government has responded to this issue by ratifying the International Code of Marketing of Breast-milk substitutes, in order to promote breastfeeding over other forms of infant feeding.
 This is primarily done through regulation of marketing practices and information provided that incentive for mothers to breastfeed.
 However, social health insurance known as Caisse Nationale d'Assurance Maladie et de Garantie Sociale, (CNAMGS) introduced by the government has benefited all socioeconomic groups.
 The universal health care has meant a medical care reimbursement of 80-90% while maternal health is fully covered.
 This has meant a decrease of HIV infection by 50% while AIDS-related deaths have decreased by 32% since 2010 when CNAMGS was introduced.
-Malaria has also been a consistent health issue within Gabon as 206.2 people out 1000 this is due to less than 50% of the population being able to access the long lasting insecticidal nets and indoor residual sprays both which prevent the spread of malaria.
+Malaria has also been a consistent health issue within Gabon as 206.2 people out of 1000.
+This is due to less than 50% of the population being able to access the long lasting insecticidal nets and indoor residual sprays both which prevent the spread of malaria.
 This is due to Gabon being ineligible for the Global Fund support due to the shortage of international funding which provides the long lasting insecticidal nets and indoor residual sprays.